mongodb/selected-tests/README.md

   --output-file TEXT              Path to a file where the task mappings should be written to.
                                   Example: 'output.txt'

   --build-variant-regex           Regex to determine what build variants to analyze.
-Comapres to their display name.
+Compares to their display name.
                                   Example: 'src.*'
                                   Defaults to: '!.*'